harenshylak/Sales_Insights/README.md

 # Data Analysis Using Power BI

-1.Create a proper data model.Here we have done a star schema.
+1. Create a proper data model.Here we have done a star schema.

-1. Formula to create norm_amount column
+2. Formula to create norm_amount column

 `= Table.AddColumn(#"Filtered Rows", "norm_amount", each if [currency] = "USD" or [currency] ="USD#(cr)" then [sales_amount]*75 else [sales_amount], type any)`

-1. Formula to calculate Total revenue and sales quantiy `Revenue = SUM('sales transactions'[norm_amount])`
+3. Formula to calculate Total revenue and sales quantiy `Revenue = SUM('sales transactions'[norm_amount])`
 `Sales_Qty = SUM('sales transactions'[sales_qty])`

-1.Make the dashboard in a way that every detail is understood from it easily.
+4.Make the dashboard in a way that every detail is understood from it easily.
 Analyse it and see what insights u can get from it.